tedlanghorst/OpenOBS-328/docs/2_build.markdown

 Work in progress...

 ## Sensor Head
-### 3D printing housing

 The sensor housing is one of the OpenOBS’s end caps, and holds the proximity sensor and the pressure sensor.
 The housing has two chambers which are filled with clear epoxy after insertion of the sensors.
 The epoxy makes the end cap watertight, and also allows light to travel between the proximity sensor chip and the water.

+### 3D printing housing

 The sensor housing is produced by 3D printing a custom [**.stl file**](https://drive.google.com/file/d/1blsicZMW83UDPJwxpu_2UrOp7uc6YAOs/view).

-Upload the provided .stl file to the 3D printer’s interface and slice.
-Slicing cuts the file into manageable layers for the printer to work with.
+Upload the provided .stl file to the 3D printer’s interface and slice the file into machine code that can be printed.
 Printing settings will vary depending on the brand of 3D printer, and certain presets like the extrusion temperature should remain at the default value.
 We use the following settings for Ultimaker 3 and S3 printers found at UNC:

 * Add a brim.
 Prevents the object from sliding during printing.
 * No internal support.
 Supports prevent overhangs (materials above a hollow space) from drooping or collapsing before the extruded material cools and hardens, but also need to be removed from the internal spaces after printing.
 On our printers the parts are good enough without supports, but this may not work for all printers/settings/materials etc.